juanantonio284/notes_on_writing/miscellaneous/linguistic_terminology.md

 <!-- Page 218 -->

 ```
-OED Definition

 Phrase: a small group of words standing together as a conceptual unit, typically forming a component
 of a clause.
 From Greek phrazein ‘declare, tell’.
+[OED Definition]
 ```

 A phrase is a grammatical unit which is smaller than a clause.
 Every phrase is built up from